 Notoriously difficult to read, understanding The Sound and the Fury is a challenge for even the most competent of readers.
 There is so much to look at that this post is part one of two.

-Here are a number of answers to key questions and a character summary to help guide your reading.
+Here are a number of answers to key questions about the novel and a character summary to help explain The Sound and the Fury.

 Who wrote The Sound and the Fury?
 American William Faulkner.

 When was The Sound and the Fury written?
 Faulkner began writing the novel in the fall of 1928—just after his 31st birthday.
 For historical context, this is about a year before the stock market crash that would usher in the Great Depression.

 How long is The Sound and the Fury?
 This will vary between editions, but generally under 300 pages.

 The Sound and the Fury title significance?
 It is taken from Act 5, Scene 5 of Shakespeare’s play Macbeth.
 In this scene Macbeth has just been informed his wife is dead and that an army marches towards his castle.
 Knowing he won’t be able to hold his throne, he delivers a soliloquy:

 Tomorrow, and tomorrow, and tomorrow, Creeps in this petty pace from day to day To the last syllable of recorded time, And all our yesterdays have lighted fools The way to dusty death.
 Out, out, brief candle!
 Life’s but a walking shadow, a poor player That struts and frets his hour upon the stage And then is heard no more: it is a tale Told by an idiot, full of sound and fury, Signifying nothing.